Chewbacca: Solo: A Star Wars Story

 Suotamo portrays Chewbacca in the 2018 standalone film Solo: A Star Wars Story, which details the Wookiee's first meeting with Han.
 He was captured by Imperials on the planet Mimban, and is being held captive in a small pit.
 Han, considered a "troublemaker" by the Imperials, is thrown into the pit to be eaten by Chewbacca.
 The Wookiee attacks Han, but stops when Han reveals he can speak Shyriiwook.
 Chewbacca and Han form an instant bond and escape their captors.
 They join the crew of the thief Tobias Beckett, and make several attempts to steal coaxium for the Crimson Dawn crime syndicate.
 On Kessel, Chewbacca frees several other Wookiees from slavery.
 During the Kessel Run—in which Han flies the Falcon through a cloudy maelstrom—Chewbacca reveals his skill as a pilot.
 Near the end of the film, Beckett turns traitor and captures Chewbacca.
 After Han saves his friend and kills Beckett, he wins the Millennium Falcon from Lando.
 Chewbacca and Han then set off on more adventures in the Falcon.

 Animated series

 In the season 3 finale of the television series The Clone Wars, Chewbacca is captured by Trandoshan hunters, but is freed by Ahsoka Tano and agrees to help her and two younglings escape.
-He and Ahsoka attack the Trandoshan fortress before they are found and assisted by Tarfful and other Wookiees.
+He and Ahsoka attack the Trandoshan fortress with the assistance of Tarfful and other Wookiees.
 Chewbacca appears in both seasons of the web series Forces of Destiny (2017–2018).
 He is featured in episodes 5 and 10 of season 1, and in episodes 6 and 12 of season 2.
-He also appears in the 2025 animated web series, Droid Diaries.
+(Note: Attributed to multiple references:) He also appears in the 2025 animated web series Droid Diaries.